Supergirl: Spellbound, Chapter 1: Convincing Defeat

 Lydia frowned.
 Great moons of Wegthor!
 If I am seen as a blonde, it could well expose my role as Supergirl!
 She jumped up and drew upon her acting skills.
 “No way!
 This little girl walks if you mess with her proven look.
 Star power is something subtle, and I have it.
 There is no way will I let you mess with perfection.”

 She stalked off, then changed to her Supergirl costume at super-speed.
-She flew out of the studio as a blur of red and blue and reached the busy streets of New York in the blink of an eye.
-That distemper tantrum bought me time but added more material to the legion of Lydia Lee bashers on the set.
+Flying from the studio as a blur of red and blue, she reached the busy streets of New York in the blink of an eye.
+That distemper tantrum bought me time, but added more material to the legion of Lydia Lee bashers on the set.
 I must seem like a total witch to those people, she mused in her normal diction, which mixed the slightly formal language of her era with her still-imperfect knowledge of twentieth-century slang.

-She landed before the group of busy workers, who ignored her and continued to pile cash into a colorful van.
+Supergirl landed before the group of busy workers, who simply ignored her, continuing to pile cash into a colorful van.
 “Why are you putting money in this vehicle?” she asked.
 “It is clearly not a secure truck for the traditional delivery of currency.”
 They ignored her question and continued to work.

-“What’s wrong, Supergirl?” sneered a young woman who appeared before her startled eyes.
+Just then, a young woman with an alarming punk hairdo of spiked pink hair appeared before her startled eyes.
+“What’s wrong, Supergirl?” she sneered.
 “Are you not used to being ignored?
 Are you used to being the center of attention with all that healthy blonde beauty of yours?”
-She had pink, spiked hair that was upswept in an alarming punk hairdo.
-Her metal collar was studded, as was the hot pink jacket she wore over a brief black bodysuit that left her legs bare until they met her high-heeled pink shoes.
+She wore a studded metal collar and a hot pink jacket over a brief black bodysuit that left her legs bare until they met her high-heeled pink shoes.
 “I’m the new Spellbinder, and these dopes are totally bound by moi!
-And, this is the clincher, doll-face, there’s nothing even a big, strong girl like you can do about it!” she said with a mocking laugh.
+And, this is the clincher, Doll-Face, there’s nothing even a big, strong girl like you can do about it!” she said with a mocking laugh.

-“You are, like, so totally yesterday,” she said.
+“You are, like, so totally yesterday,” Spellbinder said.
 “You cannot defeat me.”

 Supergirl gasped as the woman in pink twisted around and wrestled her to the pavement.
 She placed one foot on the Girl of Steel’s back and pinned her arms painfully.
 “I forgot to tell you that I am much more than just a pretty and to-die-for face.
 I’m stronger than you!” said the woman as she tightened her wrestling hold.

-That night, Lydia sat across from Lena in her apartment as Val Colby played a video game nearby.
+That night, Lydia sat across from Lena in her apartment, where Val Colby played a video game nearby.
 “Look, Lydia!
 I shot down all the Star Invaders!” called the bright little boy.

-Lydia smiled and said, “You are truly a formidable pilot.”
+Lydia smiled and replied, “You are truly a formidable pilot.”

 Lydia shrugged.
 “I am working on mastering the correct idiom, but my other duties take my time away from such studies.
 Merely memorizing the words does not give me the ability to mimic correctly all I hear.”